jorishr/website-text-translator/README.md

 ### Adding and removing target languages

-On each run the program will compare the existing target languages files with the array of languages in your configuration file.
+On each run the program will compare the existing target language files with the array of target languages in your configuration file.
 If a new target language is detected, the program will fetch additional translation strings and generate an additional language JSON file.

-If you removed a target language from your configuration file and still have the corresponding JSON language file in the destination folder, the program will prompt you in the CLI to remove that file.
+Removing a target language is a two-step manual process.
+First, remove the target language identifier string from target language array in the configuration file.
+Then, delete the corresponding translation JSON file from your destination directory.

 ### Strip all text-id's from existing HTML file(s)

 If you want to start all over with a clean slate, you can use the strip command.

-The strip command will remove all text-id's from your HTML file(s).
+The strip command will remove all text-id's from the text elements in your HTML file(s).
 To run the strip program, use the command `npx wtt strip`.

-The strip command will not touch the JSON language files, but the key-value pairs in your JSON language file(s) will no longer be linked to your HTML file(s).
-You will have to manually remove the JSON language files that are now obsolete.
+Note that running this command will make all your JSON language files, including the base lanuage reference file, obsolete.
+The keys in those files will no longer be linked to the corresponding elements in your HTML file(s).
+There is no way to undo this action.
+Therefore you will be prompted for a backup.
+Also, once the your HTML file(s) are successfully cleaned up, you will be prompted to delete the now obsolete JSON language files.

 ## Limitations and issues

 ### Translation accuracy by third party services

 Note that translations by the Google Translate API or any other service are not perfect.
 You should still manually review the translation strings and correct them if necessary.
-Make your corrections in the respective JSON language file(s) that are generated by the program.
+You should make your corrections directly in the respective JSON target language file(s) that are generated by the program.
+Your manual corrections in the JSON target language file(s) will be preserved, unless you make changes to the corresponding element in the HTML file.

 ### Whitespace issues